Seeed-Studio/wiki-documents/docs/Edge/reTerminal-DM/Node-Red/reTerminal-DM-Node-Red-canbus.md

 You can find more information in the [node-red-contrib-socketcan](https://flows.nodered.org/node/node-red-contrib-socketcan) page.

-If you are using Senscraft Edge OS you can skip the modbus node installation steps and go to the [how to use Modbus Node with reTerminal DM](#how-to-use-modbus-node-with-retermianl-dm)
+If you are using Senscraft Edge OS you can skip the Socketcan node installation steps.

 ### Prerequisite